 The Authority’s manifold duties are stipulated in the PPA.
-Among others the Authority
+In addition to the above, among others the Authority

-monitors the application of the law and formulates its opinion on draft legislations,
+- monitors the application of public procurement law and formulates its opinion on related draft legislations,

-maintains relationships with public procurement bodies of other EU member states,
+- keeps contact with the public procurement bodies of other EU Member States,

-monitors the amendment and execution of public procurement contracts,
+- monitors the amendment and performance of public contracts,